Oil paint on canvas

 How to cite

-Nicola Moorby, ‘Girl with Palmettes; ?Portrait of the Artist’s Wife c.1914 by Malcolm Drummond’, catalogue entry, April 2008, in Helena Bonett, Ysanne Holt, Jennifer Mundy (eds.), The Camden Town Group in Context, May 2012, http://www
+Nicola Moorby, ‘Girl with Palmettes; ?Portrait of the Artist’s Wife c.1914 by Malcolm Drummond’, catalogue entry, April 2008, in Helena Bonett, Ysanne Holt, Jennifer Mundy (eds.), The Camden Town Group in Context, Tate Research Publication, May 2012, https://www